Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 (iii) Use permits.

-A use permit is not renewable and costs five hundred dollars for vessels thirty to fifty feet and eight hundred dollars for vessels greater than fifty feet in length.
+A use permit is not renewable.
+It costs five hundred dollars for vessels thirty to fifty feet, and eight hundred dollars for vessels greater than fifty feet in length.
 The permit includes an affidavit (affidavit) from the buyer declaring that the purchased vessel will be used in a manner consistent with this exemption.
-The use permit also includes an adhesive sticker (sticker) that must be displayed on the purchased vessel and which is valid for twelve consecutive months from the date of purchase.
+The use permit also includes an adhesive sticker (sticker) that must be displayed on the purchased vessel and is valid for twelve consecutive months from the date of purchase.
 The sticker serves as proof of a validly issued use permit.
 Vessel dealers are not obligated to issue use permits to any individual.
 Buyers must elect this exemption irrevocably and may not elect additional exemptions under RCW 82.08.0266

 for the same period.
 Individuals must wait twenty-four months from the expiration of a use permit before claiming the use tax exemption for their vessel pursuant to RCW 82.12.0251

 (iv) What are the obligations of vessel dealers?
+A vessel dealer electing to issue a use permit under this subsection must:

 (A) Examine and determine, in good faith, whether the individual has valid proof of nonresidency.